An extended Wigner's friend no-go theorem inspired by generalized contextuality: Noncontextual Friendliness no-go theorem

+In the present setup, the relevant operational equivalences are as follows.
+First, the theory predicts the marginal independence $\wp(c|x,y)=\wp(c)$, since $c$ lies in the past of $x,y$ (this independence is also derivable without reference to any external observer, as shown in Section 4.2.2 of Ref.~\cite{ying2023relating}).
+Second, the theory predicts the conditional equivalence $\wp(d|c,x,y)=\wp(d|c,y)$: in any alternative protocol where $c$ is recorded in a separate register prior to Alice's operation, the system $S$ is in the post-measurement state $P_c$ regardless of whether Alice subsequently applies $U_C^\dagger$ -- the undoing acts on $S$ but not on the external record -- and Debbie's measurement on $S$ then yields a distribution independent of $x$.
+An analogous argument establishes $\wp(b|c,x,y)=\wp(b|c,y)$.
+Noncontextual Agency promotes these in-principle predictions to constraints on the empirical-level correlations in the actual protocol, where $c$ is erased and the joint variables $(c,d)$ or $(c,b)$ are inaccessible to any single agent but, by virtue of AOE, still exist as facts about the world.

-It is worth noting that while Operational Agency is stronger than operational equivalence, it is weaker than noncontextuality.
-In Appendix B, we present a scenario showing that the polytope of OF correlations is strictly larger than the polytope of noncontextual correlations, mirroring the proof strategy of \cite{haddara2024local}.
+It is worth noting that while Noncontextual Agency is stronger than operational equivalence, it is weaker than generalized noncontextuality: in Appendix B, we present a scenario showing that the polytope of NF correlations is strictly larger than the polytope of noncontextual correlations, mirroring the proof strategy of \cite{haddara2024local}.

-We can now state the OF no-go theorem. \begin{theorem}[Operational Friendliness no-go theorem] If a superobserver can perform arbitrary quantum operations on an observer and its environment, then no physical theory can satisfy Operational Friendliness. \end{theorem}
+We can now state the NF no-go theorem. \begin{theorem}[Noncontextual Friendliness no-go theorem] If a superobserver can perform arbitrary quantum operations on an observer and its environment, then no physical theory can satisfy Noncontextual Friendliness. \end{theorem}

-\proof Let us consider the OF scenario of figure \ref{fig:OF_tryout} with the following specifications (the preparations and measurements employed will be the same as in the simplest nontrivial scenario).
+\proof Let us consider the NF scenario of \Cref{fig:OF_tryout} with the following specifications (the preparations and measurements employed will be the same as in the simplest nontrivial scenario).
 Alice chooses preparations $P_{0}= P_{\pi/4}$ and $P_1=P_{5\pi/4}$, for $a=0,1$, respectively.
 Charlie measures in the basis given by $P_{3\pi/4}$ and $P_{7\pi/4}$.
 Debbie's measurement $D$ is the Pauli $Z$ measurement.
 When $y=1$, Bob undoes Debbie's measurement and performs a Pauli $X$ measurement on $S$.
 At the end of the experiment the following empirical correlations of observed outcomes are obtained,